 3. Design: The book’s cover and layout are next.
 Self-published authors often hire graphic designers to create professional covers that can compete with traditionally published books.

 4. Formatting: The manuscript must be formatted for various formats, including e-books and print.
-Authors can use software like Adobe InDesign or hire a professional formatter.
+Authors can use software like Adobe InDesign or hire a professional to format.

 5. Publishing: Using platforms like Amazon’s Kindle Direct Publishing, authors can upload their books and make them available worldwide.
 Print-on-demand services like CreateSpace allow authors to sell physical books without needing a large upfront print run.